0xMax42/ait/README.md

 - `--model`: The model to use, such as `"gpt-4"`.
 You can change this depending on the available models in your API.
 - `--max_tokens`: The maximum number of tokens (words or parts of words) in the API response.
 Default is `150`.
 - `--temperature`: Controls the randomness or creativity of the model's output.
 Lower values make the output more deterministic, while higher values make it more random.
 Default is `0.7`.
+- `--tree` / `--no-tree`: Enable or disable inclusion of the `git ls-tree HEAD` summary, overriding the config file.

 ### Example Config Files

-See the [ait.commit.sample.config.json](ait.commit.sample.config.json) and [ait.pull_request.sample.config.json](ait.pull_request.sample.config.json) files for examples of configuration files.
+See the [ait.commit.sample.config.json](ait.commit.sample.config.json) and [ait.pull_request.sample.config.json](ait.pull_request.sample.config.json) files for examples of configuration files, including the optional `include_tree` toggle.

 ### Error Handling